-Part 4 Specific Safety and Health Policies, Programs and Plans is a section of additional safety policies and in-depth, detailed procedures on certain safety issues and work task.
+Part 4 Specific Safety and Health Policies, Programs and Plans is a section of additional safety policies and in-depth, detailed procedures on certain safety issues and work tasks.

-Please refer to Part 2 and Part 3 for Specific Safety and Health rules and regulations (OSHA 1926 & 1910).
+Please refer to Part 2 (OSHA 1926) and Part 3 (OSHA 1910) for Specific Safety and Health rules and regulations.